 For the local areas you have discovered, our CPES (Clear Penetrating Epoxy Sealer) should be sufficient to stop the deterioration process and solidify the wood.
 The wood should be reasonably dry (use a hair dryer if required) and then with something like the syringe from our CPES Injection Kit, or a kitchen baster, squirt the entire interior around the hole with the CPES, allowing the wood to absorb all that it will.
 If there is additional filling to be done, our Fill-It Epoxy Filler can be used.
 This can be applied with a putty knife or it can be pumped in with our reusable caulking tubes.

-Re-sealing the holes is best done with a 100% polyurethane caulk, such as our 3M™ 4200.
-This is applied to a dry, clean surface and then the fitting base is screwed into it to about 50-75%.
+Re-sealing the holes is best done with a 100% polyurethane caulk, such as 3M™ 4200.
+This is applied to a dry, clean surface and then the fitting base is screwed into it to about 50–75%.
 Wait for a couple of days (or longer) and then come back and screw down tightly.
 You have basically formed a watertight gasket.

 How far you go in protecting the rest of the wood core in your boat is pretty much your choice.
 Certainly every bit of exposed wood should be CPES-treated, including all drilled holes through the transom, stringers, floor supports.
 It’s possible also to inject CPES into the top of the transom through opened seams or drilled holes and have it seep down over the wood.
 This does offer some protection.

 I hope this is some help.
 Feel free to come back if you have additional questions.
 If you wish to order you can do so via phone or our secure on-line order form.
-We have warehouses on both coasts so shipping time is three days or less to just about any point in the US.
+We have warehouses on both coasts so shipping time is three to four days or less to just about any point in the US.